psf/psf-tuf-runbook/PRE-CEREMONY.md

 #### Store the pre-generated passwords and PINs

-* Once all YubiHSM passwords and Nitrokey HSM PINs have been generated and written down, place them, **folded**, into a tamper-evident bag.
+* Once all YubiHSM authentication key passwords and Nitrokey HSM PINs have been generated and written down, place them, **folded**, into a tamper-evident bag.
 Seal the bag.

 ### Image and test the Raspberry Pi and peripherals